yeaung276/FaceRecognization/readme.md

 create embedding gen component which convert the produced triplet images into embeddings and saved as TFRecord files

-create web to inference which use tfjs and opencvjs use tfprofilling to produced effeicient bundles of tensorflowjs bundles which decrease the loading time, bundle size and increase efficiency
+create web to inference which use tfjs and opencvjs use tfprofilling to produced effeicient bundles of tensorflowjs bundles which decrease the loading time, bundle size and increase efficiency bundle size - unoptimized - 1.8Mb - 1.7Mb 5% reduction

 web
 run pip install -r requirement.txt